 Take something delicious, wrap it in pastry, and the only possible outcome is that it becomes more delicious – so you know samosas have got to be good.

-Samosas are generally thought of as an Indian snack or side dish.
-These tofu and spinach samosas aren't Indian-spiced, but you can add some extra spices if you want to.
+Samosas are generally thought of as an Indian side dish or snack.
+These tofu and spinach samosas aren’t Indian-spiced, but you can add some extra spices if you want to.

 Tofu and spinach samosa filling

 The recipe starts simply, with mushrooms, onion and spinach cooked together in a pan.
 Don’t forget plenty of garlic!
 Garlicky mushrooms cooking is one of my favourite smells in the world.

 Then add some diced tofu, for a bit of protein.